 5. Include a Sense of Urgency

-After devising what your customer’s needs are, it’s important that they feel a sense of urgency in buying your product or service.
-The benefit should always be for the customer, therefore the sense of urgency is instilled not so much for the sake of your company’s sales, but for the added value that it will add to their lives.
+After devising what your customer’s needs are, it’s essential that they feel a sense of urgency in buying your product or service.
+The benefit should always be for the customer; therefore the sense of urgency is instilled not so much for the sake of your company’s sales, but for the added value that it will add to their lives.

 An important detail to keep in mind is: how will your product or service benefit the customer right away?
-Some of the most effective ways to create a sense of urgency range from offering a limited quantity of your product or service to offering a limited-time price discount.
+Some of the most effective ways to create a sense of urgency range from offering a limited quantity of your product or service to providing a limited-time price discount.